olavea/gatsby-theme-childrens-picture-book/theme/README.md

 All of Beatrix Potter's precious picture books for children where THERE.
 Like a treasure trove.
 Content free from «this-content-needs-polishing-before-publishing-it» thoughts to distract me.

 I started by firing up Scott Tolinski's top-notch tutorial [Pro Gatsby 2](https://www.leveluptutorials.com/tutorials/pro-gatsby-2).
-Before I knew it, I had the Ginger & Pickles book deployed before i even remembered the poor pirates!
+Before I knew it, I had the Ginger & Pickles book deployed before I even remembered the poor pirates!
 Arrh!

 ### A Good Summer